 Teen Challenge USA is a loosely affiliated group of programs for teens and adults with substance abuse issues.
 It is inspired by events depicted in the book and movie, The Cross and the Switchblade, and at its inception was at least loosely affiliated with the Assemblies of God Church.

-Although all of us involved with FamilyLight are part of religious traditions that differ from that of Teen Challenge, we nevertheless respect that tradition in general, and in particular respect that a sincere transformation by faith as advocated by Teen Challenge is an appropriate and effective means removing oneself from addiction (using common language and acknowledging that Teen Challenge does not support use of the word "addiction").
+Although all of us involved with FamilyLight are part of religious traditions that differ from that of Teen Challenge, we nevertheless respect that tradition in general, and in particular respect that a sincere transformation by faith as advocated by Teen Challenge is an appropriate and effective means removing oneself from addiction at least for some (using common language and acknowledging that Teen Challenge does not consistently support use of the word "addiction").

 Note this language taken from the Alabama Teen Challenge website on July 2, 2014: